Seirdy/moac/README.md

 Roadmap
 -------

-- Add a new given value: power (watts).
-Use that value to bottleneck other givens such as computation speed and energy available.
 - Add a flag `-q` to account for quantum computers using Grover's Algorithm.
-- Better error handling: validate input, determine if not enough information is provided, etc.
+- Better error handling: validate input, etc.
 - Write tests.
 - Add password generation functionality: generate a password resistant to brute-force attacks with the given constraints.
 - Add a command to output requirements for a brute-force attack (time/energy/mass required) with the given constraints.